kotlin-hands-on/hands-on/README.md

 [Hands-On labs](https://play.kotlinlang.org/hands-on) are interactive tutorials to learn Kotlin.
 Each lab corresponds to one or more sample projects, and explains how to create them step-by-step.
-The labs are all provided under Apache 2 and are open to contributions.
+The labs are all provided under the Apache 2.0 license and are open to contributions.

 This readme provides more information on how labs are organised and is targeted at contributors.
 If you'd like to complete a lab, please use the [website](https://play.kotlinlang.org/hands-on).